northeastern-rc/rc-public-documentation/docs/source/software/conda.md

 # Using Conda

-[Conda]is an open source environment and package manager.
+[Conda] is an open source environment and package manager.
 [Miniconda] is a free installer for Conda, Python, and comes with a few other packages.
 [Anaconda] is also a package manager that has a much larger number of packages pre-installed.

-A question that frequently comes up is "[Should I use Anaconda or Miniconda?]"
+A question that frequently comes up is "[Should I use Anaconda or Miniconda]?"

 :::{note}
 It is not recommended to build your Miniconda and Conda virtual environments inside your /home directory due to its limited space quota (see [Storage Accessible on Discovery]).
 Use the /work file system instead.
 If your group needs access to /work, the group PI can request it using: [New Storage Space request].